yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 2 - Quick wins -AK.md

 **Turn (8♥):** "So we have a flush draw.
 And now the value of our Ace King is mostly in the hearts rather than the fact that it was Ace King.
 Our opponent checks again and we're like, well we're really happy to see a river.
 We don't want to get check-raised.
 It's not like he's folding any pairs if we bet, so we check down."

-**River (A):** "So luckily we improved for free, our opponent let us get here.
+**River (A♣):** "So luckily we improved for free, our opponent let us get here.
 Now our hand is strong enough to bet, so we fire out a bet knowing full well that if we get raised, our hand would be just a bluff-catcher and we might have to make a tough laydown."

 **Result:** "Our opponent folds."

-### Hand 5: Small Blind vs Under the Gun
+### Hand 5: Small Blind vs Under the Gun (Holding AK with A♦)

 **Preflop:** "We call Ace King from the small blind versus under the gun.
 You can call this hand against tight opens, which you'll learn when we go through the preflop charts."

-**Flop (4♣ 7♦ 8♠ two-tone):** "We get a bad board, Four Seven Eight two-tone.
+**Flop (4♦ 8♣ 7♦ two-tone):** "We get a bad board, Four Seven Eight two-tone.
 And here Ace King with the Ace of diamonds, you probably call once because you still beat bluffs.
 And if you improve to an Ace or a King, your opponent is likely to be aggressive on those cards.
 But yeah, we get to bet."

-**Turn (Q):** "Of course we're checking again and he checks back."
+**Turn (Q♥):** "Of course we're checking again and he checks back."

-**River (4):** "And there's not much point in putting in money really.
+**River (4♥):** "And there's not much point in putting in money really.
 We miss, we only beat bluffs.
 We really want to show down against Ace Jack or Ace Ten.
 So there's not much to do other than check down."

 "We check and our opponent bets and now we can decide, do we call, do we fold, do we turn our hand into a bluff raise?
 But either way, it's a very marginal spot.
 Like I said, Ace King not very different than something like Ace Deuce or pocket Deuces here."